On-Selling of Electricity and Gas

 Last updated:

-Embedded networks and On-site Power Supply (OPS) arrangements to be regulated under the Alternative Electricity Services (AES) registration framework.
+Embedded networks (single-property networks (SPNs)) and on-site power supply (OPS) services are to be regulated under the AES registration framework.

-• Consultation on draft Regulations to prescribe these services is now open.
+• DEED recently consulted on the draft AES Regulations to prescribe these services and setting of registration fees.

 On-sellers purchase electricity or gas supplied from the main network or grid and sell it to consumers in a privately-owned and operated network, usually called an embedded network.